santhi1997/motion-recruitment1/README.md

 This is my Assignment-3 task

-It is about creation of instances in different platforms.
+It is about creation of instances in  azure VM platforms.